frenetic-lang/frenetic/guide/02-OxRepeater.md

 ### Exercise 2: An Efficient Repeater

 Processing all packets at the controller is very inefficient.
-You will now add rules to the switch _flow table_ to have the switch process packets itself.
+You will now add rules to the switch's flow table to have the switch process packets itself.

 For this part, continue building on the naive repeater you wrote above.